infonl/info-techradar/radar/2022-05-17/evolutionary-architecture.md

 approach to building software that’s designed to evolve over time as business priorities change, customer demands shift, and new technologies emerge.

-We want to assess using some of the methods-and-patterns in this area, like for example using 'Fitness Function Development'.
+We want to assess using some of the techniques in this area, like for example using 'Fitness Function Development'.